eladb/S3ZencoderVideoManager/README.md

 2. S3ZDownloadManager

 The role of S3ZencoderVideoManager Uploader is a video upload queue to S3 and start encoding for HLS which is must for long/big video files on App Store apps.
-The encoding is done with Zencoder which is the best service because of API, uptime and compressing.
+The encoding is done with Zencoder which is the best service because of API, uptime and compression.
 See the example for more info.

 The role of S3ZencoderVideoManager Downloader is to be able to download big files with cache and progress support.